linode/docs/docs/applications/configuration-management/use-version-control-to-manage-salt-configurations/index.md

 ## Install a Salt Formula

-There are two ways to use a Salt Formula, you can add the formula as a GitFS Remote, which will allow you to directly serve the files hosted on your GitHub account or you can add the formula directly to the Salt master using Git's clone mechanism.
+There are two ways to use a Salt Formula: you can add the formula as a GitFS Remote, which will allow you to directly serve the files hosted on your GitHub account, or you can add the formula directly to the Salt master using Git's clone mechanism.
 This section will cover both ways to use Salt formulas.

 ### Manually Add a Salt Formula to your Master